aabmets/yfrake/docs/source/client/overview.rst

 which is used to schedule multiple requests with one call, and the ``get_all`` helper method, which requests data about a single symbol from all symbol-specific endpoints at once.

-You can get the list of valid endpoints and their arguments by running the server and reading the Swagger documentation.
-To convert the servers endpoint path param names for use with the client object, just omit the ``/`` character from the beginning of the endpoint name: ``/company_overview`` becomes ``company_overview``.

 Decorators
 ++++++++++